HomeChange MakersFrancis de Jong and the Courage of Complexity

 Depth as a Condition for the Future

 Looking ahead, Francis is not interested in expansion for its own sake.
 Her vision is rooted in deepening rather than scaling.
-She aims to continue refining her work at the intersection of psychology, giftedness, and systems, translating insight into forms of leadership that are humane and sustainable.
+She aims to continue refining her work at the intersection of giftedness and systems, through psychologically informed and psychologically contained practice, translating insight into forms of leadership that are humane and sustainable.

 She draws inspiration from thinkers who bridge theory with lived experience, particularly those who reframe giftedness beyond intelligence alone.
 Yet her deepest motivation lies less in individuals and more in moments where clarity, courage, and compassion quietly meet.